Making Bird Connections: A Virtual Lecture Series

 October 20, 2020: Bird-friendly Communities with Jillian Bell and Audubon's Plants for Birds Marlene Pantin - View on Youtube.

-October 27, 2020: Volunteering through the Lens with Jean Hall and Audubon Magazine's Sabine Meyer - Register
+October 27, 2020: Volunteering through the Lens with Jean Hall and Audubon Magazine's Sabine Meyer - You can stream the recording online.

 November 3, 2020: Vote for the birds!
 No presentation tonight.

-November 10, 2020: Indigenous Conservation: Boreal Birds in Canada with special guest (TBD) and Audubon's Boreal Conservation VP Jeff Wells - Register
+November 10, 2020: Indigenous Conservation: Boreal Birds in Canada with special guests from Ray Rabliauskas, an elder from the Poplar River First Nation and Audubon's Boreal Conservation VP Jeff Wells - Stream on Facebook

 All donations go to support Hog Island Audubon Camp operations.